November 7-8, 2019 – Winnipeg, Canada

-The theme of this year’s conference is Negotiating the Channels through Simulation.
+The theme of this year’s conference is Simulation at the Forks: Diversity becomes Mainstream.

 Each year, Simulation Summit welcomes some of the world’s top researchers and educators in healthcare training.
 This year’s plenary lineup offers expert perspectives in innovation, patient care and healing.

-Click here to see the plenary speaker lineup for Simulation Summit 2018.
+Click here to see the plenary speaker lineup for the 2019 Simulation Summit.

 This half-day program is for participants at all levels.
 Upon completion of this session, participants will be able to describe the process for simulation accreditation through the Royal College; describe the expectations for the standards for simulation program accreditation; develop local strategies to meet the accreditation standards.

-For information on the Simulation Educator Training (SET) Course September 25-27, 2018 in Ottawa, please click here .
+For information on the Simulation Educator Training (SET) Course November 4-6, 2019 in Winnipeg, please click here .

 Fee: Physician $985 | Non-Physician $425